 How Much Bolt Drivers in Accra Earn in 2026 After Fuel and Expenses

-• Bolt drivers in Accra worked long hours daily, but several factors quietly determined how much money finally stayed with them
+• Bolt drivers in Accra work long hours daily, but several factors quietly determine how much money finally stays with them

-• Fuel, commissions, and maintenance costs played major roles, making the income story more complicated than many people expected
+• Fuel, commissions, and maintenance costs played roles, making the income story more complicated than many might expect

-• Some drivers managed stronger numbers than others, but a closer look painted a different picture behind the business
+• Some drivers managed stronger numbers than others, but a closer look paints a different picture of the ride-hailing business

-Ride-hailing became one of the most common income streams in Accra, with thousands of people turning to Bolt to earn a living or support themselves financially.
+Ride-hailing has become one of the most common income streams in Accra, with thousands of people turning to Bolt to earn a living or support themselves financially.

 Bolt, Hail riding, Ghana, Accra, DVLA, Money